jmichna/8086-simulator/README.md

 # 8086-simulator
- This is 8086-simulator written on C#
+ This is 8086-simulator written in C#

  # How to use